a-fas/mt940js/README.md

 **Invocation**

-The `Parser` has just one method - `parse(data, withTags = false)` - which will convernt raw mt940 string to an array of statements described above.
-The optional `withTags` param would preserve parsed tags to an additional `tags` attribute of a statement (for any additional further analyasis).
+The `Parser` has just one method - `parse(data, withTags = false)` - which will convert raw mt940 string to an array of statements described above.
+The optional `withTags` parameter would preserve parsed tags to an additional `tags` attribute of a statement (for any additional further analysis).

 **Support for field 86 structure**